 appropriate Terms to Use about Disabilities

-As patron of those who with intellectual disabilities, please be with us as we strive to better understand, care for, and serve this community.
-Help us put away our misconceptions and let us love each other for our differences and our differing experiences what make our world so beautiful.
+As patron of those with intellectual disabilities, please be with us as we strive to better understand, care for, and serve this community.
+Help us put away our misconceptions and let us love each other for our differences and our differing experiences that make our world so beautiful.

 This icon is based on a photograph from a commission.
 The woman's husband was a pilot, and she described him as having a sense of humor even though he had been through much, so I found him to fit St. Joseph of Cupertino very well.